xanderekpl/20486-DevelopingASPNETMVCWebApplications/Instructions/20486C/20486C_MOD03_LAB_MANUAL.md

 2. Add a parameterless constructor to the **PhotoSharingContext** class.
 In the constructor set the value of the **Database.CommandTimeout** property to **180**.

-3. Sign in to the Microsoft Azure portal by using the portal address: **https://manage.windowsazure.com**
+3. Sign in to the Microsoft Azure portal by using the portal address: **https://portal.azure.com/**

 4. Create a new database server and a new database by using the following information:

    - Database name: **PhotoSharingDB**
-   - Database server: **New SQL Database Server**
+   - Database server: **Create a new server**
    - Login name: &lt;_your first name&gt;_
    - Login password: **Pa$$w0rd**
    - Login password confirmation: **Pa$$w0rd**